 After receiving his doctorate, Dirac traveled for two years before returning to St. John’s College, where he was elected a fellow in 1928.
 A few years later, in 1932, he became Lucasian Professor of Mathematics at Cambridge.
 While on an extended trip to the United States in 1934 and 1935, he met Margit Wigner, the sister of physicist Eugene Wigner.
 He married her in 1937, and the couple made their home in England until 1969, when Dirac retired from Cambridge.
 Subsequently they moved to the United States, where Dirac worked for a short time at the University of Miami’s Center for Theoretical Studies before being appointed professor emeritus at Florida State University.
 He died in Tallahassee on October 20, 1984, following a long illness.

 Though most of Dirac’s most famous work was completed in the first part of his life, he was active in theoretical physics until shortly before his death.
 He was particularly interested in his later years in possible interrelations between certain large numerical constants and their potential cosmological significance.
 More precisely, according to Dirac’s large numbers hypothesis, these particular numbers are only thought to be constants, but in reality are gradually changing with the increasing age of the universe.
 Dirac’s attraction to cosmology, a field focused upon developing a unified understanding of the universe, seems fitting for a man who played such an important role in unifying different views of quantum mechanics.

 No matter what aspect of physics he focused upon, Dirac seems to have been guided by his belief that “physical laws should have mathematical beauty.”
-The beauty of his own work has been remarked upon by many.
-It is corroborated by the fact that, of the countless scientists and mathematicians who have labored through the ages, Dirac is the only one to have an equation appear in Westminster Abbey, carved in stone.
+The beauty of his own work has been remarked upon by many and can be seen in Westminster Abbey, carved in stone.